logbin/logbin/README.md

 Just add the hostname above in your config object to the API.
 During the testing phase, there is no token validation implemented yet so you can put any string to this field.

-`Disclaimer: Logs you send are fed in to our own instance of elasticsearch so we can see your data as they come in.
-Use with caution and be responsible of your logs.
-We will soon put a feature in which you can use your own instance of elasticsearch as your logs storage.`

 ##License
 MIT